-We are a commercial interior design practice, but from time to time we get to work on residential projects.
-One of our commercial clients asked us if we would help them remodel the kitchen in their rather lovely Manor House.
+I am a commercial interior designer, but from time to time I get to work on residential projects.
+One of my commercial clients asked me if I would help them remodel the kitchen in their rather lovely Manor House.
 They had fitted the existing kitchen when they moved in several years before hand and wanted to refine the functionality whilst updating the look and feel.

 The existing kitchen